 - A coaching style and approach aligned with what the ICF expects of PCC coaches.

-Once they reach PCC level, many coaches stay at this level for years before they are able to move to the final accreditation.
+Once coaches reach PCC level, many of them stay at this level for years before they are able to move to the final accreditation.

 Level 3 - Master Certified Coach (MCC)